mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat547-hw10-thibodeau-mylinh/hw10-unwrapped-api.md

 -   Clean and tidy into dataframes - Section B (part 2) and Section C and Section D (part 2)
 -   Save output to files
     -   protected data has been saved under the data folder - not public (e.g. mim2gene\_and\_inheritance\_DDG2P\_hgnc\_orphadata.tsv)
-    -   sample data for reviewers saved under [data\_sample folder](%22stat547-hw10-thibodeau-mylinh/data_sample%22)
+    -   sample data for reviewers saved under [data\_sample](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/tree/master/stat547-hw10-thibodeau-mylinh/data_sample)
 -   Use httr and `GET()` - Section F contains some examples of API query using httr.
 A new function using httr and glue is defined.

-Section F contains two very brief examples of purrr exploration, but I opted to build on previous work relating to writing functions instead of purrr nested list applications.

 SECTION A - Writing functions to work with OMIM API
 ---------------------------------------------------